zuozhenggh/learning-library/data-management-library/goldengate/goldengate-classic/active-active/active-active.md

 # Active Active / HA-DR Replication with GoldenGate

 ### Introduction
-In this lab we will load data in and configure active-active for High Availability
+In this lab we will load data in and configure active-active for High Availability.
+This bidirectional technology allows High Availability using GoldeGate technology.

 *Estimated Lab Time*:  60 minutes